 <? echo $title ?>

 Cecily Thompson, DVM

-Dr. Cecily Thompson grew up in Albany, Georgia and practiced medicine in New Jersey before joining Matthews Animal Clinic as a general practitioner in 2006 and purchased the clinic with Drs Brader and Pritchett in 2017.
-A graduate of Washington and Lee University, Dr. Thompson received a Bachelor's Degree in Biology in 1999.
-She attended the University of Georgia College of Veterinary Medicine and was awarded her Doctorate of Veterinary Medicine in 2003.
-Dr. Thompson is a member of Alpha Psi, a veterinary fraternity; Phi Zeta, the veterinary honor society; and the American Veterinary Medical Association.
-Her professional interests include soft tissue surgery and endocrinology.
+Dr. Cecily Thompson grew up in Albany, Georgia and joined Matthews Animal Clinic as a general practitioner in 2006.
+She became a co-owner of Matthews Animal Clinic in 2017.
+A graduate of Washington and Lee University, Dr. Thompson received a Bachelor's Degree in Biology in 1999 then attended the University of Georgia College of Veterinary Medicine and was awarded her Doctorate of Veterinary Medicine in 2003.
+Her professional interests include kitten rescue/rehabilitation, soft tissue surgery and endocrinology.

-When she's not at the hospital, Dr. Thompson enjoys spending time snowboarding, gardening, reading, and going to rock concerts.
-Dr. Thompson and her husband Matthew, also a veterinarian, both enjoy traveling.
-Dr. Thompson loves caring for her children, Eloise and Everett, and her three pets.
+When she's not at the hospital, Dr. Thompson enjoys reading/book clubs, gardening, and going to concerts.
+Dr. Thompson and her husband Matt, also a veterinarian, both enjoy traveling.
+Dr. Thompson loves caring for her daughter and son plus 3 family cats & 2 dogs.

+<? echo $title ?>